Migraine Canada Logo

-Each group is limited to 20 participants, any additional registrants will be added to a waitlist.
+Capacity: Each group is limited to 20 participants.
+Additional registrants will be placed on a waitlist.

 What to Expect: